hotpeppersec/cloudlab/docs/_source/01_setup.rst

 are curating it through a cyclical process of continuous development, testing, use, and improvement.
-With increasing frequency, applications and workloads are moving to computing environments that are abstracted away, managed by invisible armies of engineers at comapnies other than their own.
+With increasing frequency, applications and workloads are moving to computing environments that are abstracted away, managed by invisible armies of engineers at companies other than their own.
 Of course we are referring to those multitenant cloud type computing landscapes.
 Passing one or more fully encapsulated applications to a cloud provider for the purposes of having them host it as a production environment has become commonplace.
 Further, cloud service providers are adding new features and capabilities at